simy46/ImpactPharma/README.md

 - Don't edit the Excel file while the script is running.
 - If you have questions or errors, share the log file with the developer.
+- It will always write inside `/outputs/resultats.xlsx`, if you want to reset copy `/outputs/template_resultats.xlsx`, move the old `resultats.xlsx` and rename the copy `resultats.xlsx` [sorry will simplify this]

 # Motivation